 The number of shares outstanding after the offering and the percentages of beneficial ownership after the offering are based on shares of our common stock to be issued and outstanding immediately after this offering and assume an additional shares that will be sold to the underwriters pursuant to their option to purchase additional shares.
-In addition, it assumes that we purchase either the Three-Year Warrants or all shares of common stock issuable to Historic TW upon the exercise of the Three-Year Warrants.
 The percentage of shares beneficially owned also gives effect to the stock split which is expected to happen immediately prior to the consummation of the offering.

-Percentage of Shares Beneficially

-Owned After this Offering

-Shares Beneficially Owned Immediately Prior to this Offering Assuming the Underwriters' Option Is Not Exercised(8) Assuming the Underwriters' Option Is Exercised in Full

-Name and address of beneficial owner Number Percent of Common Stock Shares to be sold in this Offering Number Percent of Common Stock Number Percent of Common Stock

-Thomas H. Lee Funds(1)

-c/o Thomas H. Lee Partners, L.P.

-75 State Street, Suite 2600

-Boston, MA 02109

-Music Capital Partners, L.P.(2)

-c/o Lexa Partners LLC

-390 Park Avenue

-New York, NY 10022

-Bain Capital Funds(3)

-c/o Bain Capital, LLC

-111 Huntington Avenue

-Boston, MA 02199

-Providence Equity Partners Inc.(4)

-50 Kennedy Plaza
+Percentage of Shares Beneficially Owned After this Offering Shares Beneficially Owned Immediately Prior to this Offering Assuming the Underwriters' Option Is Not Exercised(8) Assuming the Underwriters' Option Is Exercised in Full Name and address of beneficial owner Number Percent of Common Stock Shares to be sold in this Offering Number Percent of Common Stock Number Percent of Common Stock Thomas H. Lee Funds(1) c/o Thomas H. Lee Partners, L.P.
+75 State Street, Suite 2600 Boston, MA 02109 Music Capital Partners, L.P.(2) c/o Lexa Partners LLC 390 Park Avenue New York, NY 10022 Bain Capital Funds(3) c/o Bain Capital, LLC 111 Huntington Avenue Boston, MA 02199 Providence Equity Partners Inc.(4) 50 Kennedy Plaza 18th Floor Providence, RI 02903

-18th Floor

-Providence, RI 02903

 Time Warner

 1 Time Warner Center

 New York, NY 10019

 Edgar Bronfman, Jr.(2)

 Len Blavatnik

 Charles A. Brizius(5)

 John P. Connaughton(6)

 Scott L. Jaeckel(5)

 Seth W. Lawry(5)

 Thomas H. Lee(5)

 Ian Loring(6)

 Jonathan N. Nelson(4)

 Mark Nunnelly(6)

 Scott M. Sperling(5)

 Lyor Cohen

 Paul-René Albertini

 Les Bider(7)

 Michael D. Fleisher

 Michael Ward(5)

 David H. Johnson

 All directors and executive officers as a group

 ((16) members)

 Total